martinslavov/yii2-rest-api/README.md

 http://gallery.linux-sys-adm.com/api/employee/employee-company?company=Linux-sys-adm%20LTD

-For 'Search Employee by name' and 'Make records' and more tests you have to use getResponseRESTAPI.php
+For 'Search Employee by name' and 'Make records' and more tests you have to use this file getResponse.php.

 ## Setup